Unx Editor User Guide

 • File name pattern: <universe_name>_unx.json (e.g. job_invoicing_unx.json).

 Open the _unx.json file in any text editor and make your changes.
-Only the fields listed in the Editable fields section below are applied during Execute; everything else is read-only metadata captured for reference.
+SQL that was moved to the .md sidecar is edited there, inside its fenced code block — leave the md: reference in the JSON untouched.
+Only the fields listed in the Editable fields section below are applied; everything else is read-only metadata captured for reference.

 Click Build Plan.
-The tool compares the original snapshot (captured at Extract time) with your edited JSON file and produces a _plan.json file in the project folder listing exactly what will change.
+The tool re-reads the universe’s current state from the local working copy, compares it against your edited JSON file, and produces a _plan.json file in the project folder listing exactly what will change.
 The plan file opens automatically in your default JSON editor — review it before proceeding.

-If there are no differences the plan will be empty and Execute will be a no-op.
+If there are no differences the plan will be empty and Execute Plan will be a no-op.

-Click Execute.
+Click Execute Plan.
 The plan is applied to the local universe file.
 Changes are saved locally only — nothing is published to the BIP server yet.

-Open the modified universe in Information Design Tool and save it back to the repository from there.
+(You can also open the modified universe in Information Design Tool and publish it from there if you prefer.)

 Project folder